Concern for substance abuse heading into the holidays

 ROCHESTER, N.Y.
-(WROC) — The isolation brought on by the pandemic is the last thing people struggling with substance abuse need.
-That’s according to Joel Yager, the Director of Clinical Services for Huther Doyle – an addiction treatment center in Rochester.
+(WROC) — The isolation brought on by the pandemic is the last thing people struggling with substance abuse need, according to Joel Yager, the Director of Clinical Services for Huther Doyle – an addiction treatment center in Rochester.

 “They normally drink by themselves at home, they begin to isolate for whatever reason, remove themselves from other social supports like their families,” he said.